Visiting Amazing Real-life places in My Neighbor Totoro

 How to Buy Tickets

 You can purchase tickets on the same day at the place.
 However, due to the popularity of Satsuki and Mei’s house and the limited capacity, you run the risk that if you wait to buy the tickets the same day at the box office, there will no longer be availability for that day.
-That’s why the official website always recommends buying tickets in advance.
-There are two ways to book your Satsuki and Mei’s house tickets in advance:

 Voyagin (Online)

 The online booking service Voyagin is the easiest way for foreign tourists to book tickets for the house.
 You can buy last-minute tickets and pre-order tickets with guarantee months in advance.
-It costs some handling fees to book them, but to secure your tickets, it is highly recommended to make a reservation as soon as possible.
+It costs some handling fees to book them but to secure your tickets, it is highly recommended to make a reservation as soon as possible.

 Boo-Woo Tickets (Online)